Select Page

 • Use wave picking to group orders and manage deadlines.

-• Optimize batch picking routes to minimize walking time.
+• Optimize batch picking routes to minimise walking time.

 Dive deeper: 6 Best Warehouse Picking Strategies